 Fire history in and around the Mill Creek Watershed and Walla Walla County has shown that the area experiences frequent fires.
 Therefore, given the current fuel load levels, coupled with hotter and drier summer conditions and an extended fire season, these fires can be expected to increase in size, frequency and severity as compared to those experienced in the past.
 Wildfire suppression has been successful to date in containing wildfires that threaten the Mill Creek Watershed, but without proper mitigation efforts that trend will not be sustainable.
 A wildfire within the watershed boundary may force the City of Walla Walla to rely on water from wells until the Mill Creek water quality recovers to Federal and State drinking water standards.
 This could take years or even decades depending on fire impact.
-A wildfire within the boundaries of the Mill Creek Watershed is inevitable as was demonstrated by the Blue Creek Fire in 2015.
-While the Blue Creek Fire did not affect the water quality of the Mill Creek Watershed, it did heighten the awareness of the public to increase fire mitigation efforts in and around the watershed.
+A wildfire within the boundaries of the Mill Creek Fire did not affect the water quality of the Mill Creek Watershed, it did heighten the awareness of the public to increase fire mitigation efforts in and around the watershed.
 Any fire within Mill Creek that alters the water quality enough to require filtration would place severe economic strain on the City of Walla Walla in its responsibility to provide drinking water to its citizens.